enovance/software-factory/HACKING.md

 This is a list of good practices to fix and follow:

+# Commit

+* Prefix commit's title by the affected component, e.g.:
+  * A change in a role: "role_name: the change"
+  * A fix in test: "tests: what it fixes"
+  * A general ansible refactor: "ansible: ..."
+  * A new option: "sfconfig: add this option"
+  * A documentation change: "docs: ..."

+* Adds a release note when appropriate: "reno new"

 # System

 ## Service user

-* Do not use root user to run a service or action of any kind.
+* Do not use root user to run a service or an action of any kind.
   Instead always create a user:
     - include: /etc/ansible/tasks/create_user.yml user_name=mirror2swift

-  Then either configure the service to run as this user, either perform ansible task using:
+  Then either configure the service to run as this user, either perform an ansible task using:
     - name: "Update mirrors"
       become: true
       become_user: mirror2swift